Create Refund

 Status callback

-Ping will post callbacks regarding the refund status to the configured callback URL to let you now the exact state of the refund so you can react accordingly.
-The possible status of a refund are PENDING, DECLINED, FAILED, COMPLETED .
+Ping will post callbacks regarding the Refund status to the configured callback URL to let you now the exact state of the refund enabling you to react accordingly.

 Note: To ensure robust callbacks ping will make up to 20 attempts with exponential back off to make sure the callback is allays delivered.